Blogging is a common and inexpensive way to make money online. Most people will tell you how easy it is to start a blog and they are not wrong.

 Also, if you haven’t already added a photo of yourself.
 You need to do it now!
 Show your readers who they are following and it helps build a connection.
-You can add your picture in your about page, author display, and/or sidebar.
+You can add your picture to your about page, author display, and/or sidebar.

-Day #20: Check Your Google Analytic
+Day #20: Check Your Google Analytics

 Your Google Analytics will provide you with data such as keywords that received clicks and impressions.
 Focus on the ones that receive a lot of clicks and impressions and use those keywords on blog posts that relate to it.

 It will also display where your traffic is coming from.
 With this information, you can revamp your marketing strategy to maximize traffic.

 By now, you should have the traffic coming to your blog, so now it’s time to see how you can retain your readers longer.
 Depending on where your traffic is visiting, your bounce rate can tell you if what you’re doing is working.

 For example, a lead page should have a fast bounce rate because the purpose of a lead page is to collect information such as name and email.

 However, if it’s a blog post, you want your readers to stick around long enough to read it.
 So if your readers are leaving within 30 seconds, then you know you are doing something wrong.